Mount Carmel Academy (Texas)

-Mount Carmel Academy (MCA) is a secondary school located at 7155 Ashburn Street in the Garden Villas area of Houston, Texas, United States.
-Mount Carmel is a contract charter school of the Houston Independent School District.
+Mount Carmel Academy (MCA) was a secondary school located at 7155 Ashburn Street in the Garden Villas area of Houston, Texas, United States.
+Mount Carmel was a contract charter school of the Houston Independent School District.

-Mount Carmel Academy was established in 2008 to serve students formerly attending Mount Carmel High School, a Catholic school of the Roman Catholic Archdiocese of Galveston-Houston.
+Mount Carmel Academy was established in 2008 to serve students formerly attending Mount Carmel High School, a Catholic school of the Roman Catholic Archdiocese of Galveston-Houston which closed that spring.
+The school shut down in December 2024 amid financial and enrollment woes.